 One of the great centers of Tantric Buddhism

 Kawasaki Daishi is the head temple for the Chisan sect of Shingon Buddhism, one of the few remaining forms of Tantric Buddhism in Japan.
 The large temple complex is nearly 900 years old.
 In the main hall there is a statue of Kukai, the founder of the Shingon sect of Buddhism, who lived several centuries ago.

 .
 A sacred image of Kukai is kept in the large main hall.

 Explore the stunning hallways

-The Sutra Hall is worth a visit to see the more than 1,700 volumes of hand-printed Buddhist sutras and gorgeous religious paintings produced in the Chinese style.
+The Sutra Hall is worth a visit to see more than 7,000 volumes of hand-printed Buddhist sutras and gorgeous religious paintings.

 An especially photo-worthy structure is the brightly painted octagonal pagoda.
 Most pagodas in Japan have only four sides; thus, this one is an oddity.